Best Tools for Sales

 One of the most powerful sales tools is about to become your invisible best friend.
 Zapier enables integration of apps, that weren’t built with direct integration support.
 I use Zapier to build automated workflows like this easy sales personalization trick or this method for recording hand-written notes automatically.

-Without tools like Zapier or their competitor Integromat, such workflows would be impossible at worst or a serious drag on productivity at best.
+Without tools like Zapier or their competitor Make (formerly known as Integromat), such workflows would be impossible at worst or a serious drag on productivity at best.

 Hardware for the Best Sales Tools